 Usually when people hear I’m traveling around the world for five months, they assume it’s expensive and I must have lots of money to do it.
 But it’s actually a lot cheaper than you would think.
 I’m not the most budget minded traveler out there, but I did try to watch my spending and keep track of it as much as possible.
-Here’s a breakdown of what I spent in two months traveling through Singapore, Indonesia, Malaysia, Brunei, Cambodia, Laos, and Vietnam.
+Here’s how much I spent traveling in Southeast Asia for two months, through Singapore, Indonesia, Malaysia, Brunei, Cambodia, Laos, and Vietnam.
 All figures have been converted to US dollars, and I’ve only counted my portion of any shared rooms.
 (Also, this is my 100th post, so I thought it was appropriate that it be about numbers.)

 Other transportation: $427.25

 This is any mode of transportation besides airplanes.
 Taxis, tuk-tuks, metros, trams, buses, airport transfers, ferries, etc. This ranges from $1 tuk-tuks in Siem Reap to a $40 fast boat and mini van combo from the Gili Islands to Seminyak.
 Some of these are easy to negotiate, and I’m willing to bet someone with better negotiation skills could’ve gotten better prices on a few.
-I also got ripped off on my taxi from the Hanoi Airport, but I was running late to meet Victoria.
+I also got ripped off on my taxi from the Hanoi Airport, but I was running late to meet a friend I met in Siem Reap.
 Over 50 days, this averages out to $8.55 per day.

 Just like everything else in Southeast Asia, activities were usually inexpensive.
 In Singapore, I went to the Night Safari.
 In Indonesia, I went snorkeling, saw rice terraces, got a pedicure, took a cooking class, saw two dance shows, went on a volcano tour, and visited Borobudur.
 In Malaysia, I saw orangutans, proboscis monkeys, and a rain forest park.
 In Cambodia, I went to the Killing Fields and the Genocide Museum, took a cooking class, and explored Angkor Wat.
 In Laos, the only activity I paid for was tubing.
 In Vietnam, I went to the Museum of Literature and the Hoa Lo Prison Museum.
 I averaged $6.14 per day for activities.